 As a SaaS provider, you can enable customers to use your software without needing extensive installations or maintenance—delivering features and updates seamlessly over the internet.

-If you can provide continuous access to innovative tools while offering exceptional customer support, SaaS subscriptions have the potential to win you long-term relationships with users, making it an appealing opportunity for both software developers and entrepreneurs.
+If you can provide continuous access to innovative tools while offering exceptional customer support, SaaS subscriptions have the potential to win you long-term relationships with users.

 Can a non-technical person start a SaaS business?